Memory-Mapped IO

 This feature is called MMIO - Memory Mapped IO.

 PIO is legacy.
-Not used anymore.
+It isn't used anymore.

 MMIO and PCI

-PCI - The physical addresses are allocated at boot by CPU and written to base address registers. non PCI - The address ranges are fixed in the device's firmware.
+- non PCI - The address ranges are fixed in the device's firmware.
 MMU will map these physical addresses to virtual address space.